SamhammerAG/Samhammer.Configuration.Vault/README.md

 * VaultKeyPrefix: Used as value prefix and prefix for the internally created setting keys, that contain the vault keys.
 The default is "VaultKey--".
 * ReloadInterval: If set, the reload from vault is enabled
-* OmitMissingSecrets: Per default an exception is thrown if a settings key is missing in vault.
+* OmitMissingSecrets: Per default, an exception is thrown if a settings key is missing in vault.
 If set to true the value of the setting will be left empty for missing vault secrets.

 ## Example appsettings configuration: